luckyhyosun/fullstackopen/README.md

 + Frontend: state, UI, and API calls
 + Backend: database access, HTTP clients, authentication, and messaging.

-**APIs**: Defines how frontend and backend talk.
+**APIs** (Application Programming Interface): A set of rules that lets one piece of software talk to another piece of software, which means it defines how frontend and backend talk.
 Frontend doesn’t access the backend directly is because of security, structure, and separation of concerns.
 + Frontend: allow communicate with database, external services, and the browser
 + Backend: allow to expose endpoints to clients, communicate with microservices, or connect to external services.